“God’s work. Our hands.” Sunday, Aug. 30, 2020

-We had the following options to serve here at Gethsemane and outside our walls:
+We had the following options to serve here at Gethsemane (with social distancing in place):

-1. Shop for bread and rolls at the Bridge Bread Truck after worship.
-Bridge Bread is a non-profit social enterprise that hires people experiencing homelessness and helps them help themselves get back on track through satisfying supportive employment; items cost $4-$7.
-This year they are providing special Swedish style treats to help commemorate our 125th!
+3. Shop for bread and rolls at the Bridge Bread Truck Bridge Bread is a non-profit social enterprise that hires people experiencing homelessness and helps them help themselves get back on track through satisfying supportive employment; Gethsemane once again bought their whole truck out!
+They brought along $250 dollars worth goodies!